Maserati GranTurismo: GranCabrio MC (2013–2019)

-The GranCabrio MC four-seater open-top is 48 mm longer than GranCabrio with front end inspired directly by MC Stradale and equipped with much improved aerodynamics compared to standard models.
-Power comes from 4.7 L 90° V8 delivering 460 PS and 520 Nm of torque.
-Top speed is 289 km/h and acceleration from 0–100 km/h happens in 4.9 seconds.
-The only transmission is an MC Auto Shift, 6-speed ZF automatic.
+The GranCabrio MC four-seater open-top is 48 mm longer than GranCabrio, with a front end inspired by the MC Stradale and equipped with improved aerodynamics compared to standard models.
+Power comes from a 4.7 L 90° V8 delivering 460 PS and 520 Nm of torque.
+The top speed is 289 km/h and it can accelerate from 0–100 km/h in 4.9 seconds.
+The only available transmission is an MC Auto Shift, 6-speed ZF automatic.
 Wheels are 20 inch MC Design units.
 It premiered on 27 September 2012 at the Paris Motor Show.

 Specifications

 The architecture of the GranTurismo and GranCabrio derives from the M139 platform of the fifth generation Quattroporte, shortened about cm in the wheelbase and cm in the rear overhang.

 Like on the Quattroporte the engine is pushed back beyond the front wheel's centerline, inside the wheelbase—in the front mid-engine, rear-wheel-drive layout.
 This confers a 49%/51% front/rear weight distribution to automatic transmission cars.
 "MC SportShift" automated manual transmission variants have a further rear-biased 47%/53% weight distribution, due to the gearbox mounted at the rear with the differential—in the transaxle layout.

 The chassis is made of stamped and boxed steel sections, and is complemented by two aluminium subframes: one at the front supporting the engine and providing suspension attaching points, and a tubular one at the rear supporting both suspension and differential (or the entire transmission in transaxle cars).
 Structural body panels are steel, the bonnet is aluminium and the boot lid is a single sheet moulding compound piece.

 The suspension system consists of unequal length control arms with forged aluminium arms and cast aluminium uprights, coil springs and anti-roll bars on both axles.
 Dampers are either fixed-rate and set up for handling or "Skyhook" adaptive.
 The Skyhook system uses aluminium-bodied gas dampers, allowing automatic and continuous damping rate adjustment by means of proportioning valves.